UMD-Wave-Chaos/RCM_Measurements/README.md

 Detailed Breakdown
 ==========================================================================================
 ## Step 1: Calibrate the PNA
 This step either uses the electronic calibration module or a manual calibration step.
+The HP calibration kit consisting of short, open, and broadband impedance connections is available for manual calibration.

 ## Step 2: Collect measured S parameters
-This step uses the PNA-X N5241A to measure the S parameters of the cavity and assumes 2-port measurements are made.
 The mode stirrer is positioned a specified number of times to create mulitple realizations of the cavity - the mode stirrer is driven by a stepper motor typically connected serially through COM5.
 There are a specified number of points collected in time and frequency from the PNA (given as NOP).
 First a frequency domain measurement is taken which provides *Scav*.
 Second, a set of 10 frequency domain measurements are made with different time gating to get an estimate of *Srad*.
 Finally, a time domain measurement is taken of *Scav*.